 Parts of a Program

 Essentially there are three parts of every simple program.
+I am dumbing this down as much as possible at first.
 Large complex problems are a bit different.
 For now, though, these simple programs we will start with have 3 parts to them.

 Getting input from a user or other source is usually one of the first things you will do.
 Often you will first get some data so you can use it.